 Every system is different, but the most common filters are sediment filters which remove things like dirt, dust, or rust, carbon filters which remove volatile organic compounds, and of course, the semi-permeable membrane which removes dissolved solids from the water as it passes through.

 After that, the water is put into a storage tank where it waits for use.
 Then, once you turn on the faucet, the water goes from the storage tank, through one more filter that polishes the water, and then out the faucet for your usage.

 The storage tank is necessary for the system to work properly because the total process of the RO water system is a relatively slow process.
 Typically, it takes about a minute to produce just a few ounces of purified water, so the tank keeps water ready for you at all times so you never have to wait.

 Benefits of an RO Water System

 Now that you know the process that the water goes through with a reverse osmosis water system, the benefits are pretty obvious.

 Because the filtration system is so extensive, you end up with healthier, better tasting water that is as free from contaminants as possible.
 It is both an efficient and thorough way of putting the highest quality water in your home!

 Looking for the best water filtration system to free your home from the effects of hard water?
-Contact Austin Water Solutions, an Austin water treatment company, for more information.
+Contact Austin Water Solutions, a vendor for water filtration systems in Austin TX, for more information.